Buddytheelff/webmapping/Chapter04/readme.md

 > Once you have found data you want to use for the assignment, format it as a spreadsheet with each feature a row and each attribute a column, and include columns with a unique id for each feature, the feature name, latitude, and longitude.
 Then, convert your dataset into GeoJSON format.

-**Visualize [_pickup_sample.geojson_](./pickup_sample.geojson) on maps and feel free to make any customizations.**

-Optional: Find and format your own thematic, sequential point data containing at least 15 point features and at least 7 sequential attribute columns.
-Convert your dataset to a GeoJSON file and add it to a Leaflet map in _main.js_.

 ## Activity 5